iem-projects/pd-acre/docu/acre_intro.rst

 Introduction
 ============

-ACRE is collection of PD-Patches, Externals and helping applications for algorithmic composition in an realtime computermusic environment.
-It was dedicated to be integrated in open source projects at Atelier Algorythmics AA_ or IEM_ und now is published to be used by others.

-Modules can and should be and mostly used as sub-modules in projects.

 Background
 ----------

-The development of real-time composition and signal processing tools, referring to the procedural thinking in computermusic compositions has been done since the beginning of Atelier Algorythmics [AA]_ .
+The development of real-time composition and signal processing tools, referring to the procedural thinking in computermusic compositions has been done since the beginning of Atelier Algorythmics [AA]_ 1983.
 Starting with MIDI-Processing in the 80s and later with micro-controllers in the 90s, the deployment of Pure Data [PureData] has become a main base for most pieces done in this area.

 Within the development of singular applications and libraries for each artwork, each time a copy of such a library has been used for the further development.
 With the art works "Maschinenhalle" [MH]_, "Heptapiano" and "Five Piano Metal Space" [Autopiano], ACRE has become a base library of this ideas, going onward to be a GPL open source library.